GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Invoker.md

 • When one of your serviles inflicts a critical hit with a melee attack, you may use your reaction to inflict a fire attack against that foe.

 ##### The Grave
 Your power comes from the veil of life and death itself.
-You may do one of the following:
+You gain the following:
 • As an action, you may target an undead or ephemeral creature which can perceive you and which you can perceive.
 Perform an opposed [Will] check.
 If you have a success, it is dazed until the end of the next round.
 If you have a critical success, it is vulnerable during this time.
 • As an action, you may take on a point of spell sickness.
 If you do, choose a number of creatures equal to your heroism who are within 3 yards of each other.
 They suffer a -1 to all attack rolls, checks, and saves until the end of then next round.
 Additionally, Necrotic, Radiant, and Undamaging attacks agianst them gain a +1 bonus.
 ##### Greater Dominion of The Grave